 Mew: Its original form had a much smaller head, looked as much like a bear as it did a cat, and was called "Nya."
 Later games flip-flopped between just how "plush" it was—it went from "not very plush at all" (such as in 3 and Advance 2) to having a gingham pattern, and its button eyes fluctuated between designs.

-Plant: The Plant originally had three flower heads, with a much different, 3-petaled design, as well as a mouth on its torso with no lips.
-Later Plants had just one, giant flower, with five petals and lips on its body-mouth.
+Plant: The Plant originally had three flower heads, with a much different, 3-petaled design, as well as a barely-visible mouth.
+Later Plants had just one, giant flower, with five petals and a prominent Cat Smile.

 Golem: You wouldn't think that you could do much to change a giant rock monster, but both its "connectedness" and its head have changed a lot.
 Golems have ranged from having a very humanoid, Egyptian mask-like face to a simple, flat rock with eyes on it, to many in-betweens.
 In some games, the rock parts of its limbs visibly float apart, while it others, it's fully connected unless it's doing a special attack.